wasilukm/hoymiles_modbus/README.md

-Python library for gathering data from Hoymiles microinverters.
+Python library for gathering data from Hoymiles inverters.

-The library communicates with Hoymiles DTU (Pro and Pro-S are supported) which is a proxy/monitoring device for microinverters.
+The library communicates with Hoymiles DTU (Pro and Pro-S are supported) which is a proxy/monitoring device for inverters.
 DTU should be connected via its `Ethernet` port and should have IP address assigned by DHCP server.